jeremiah-c-leary/vhdl-style-guide/docs/signal_rules.rst

 signal_011
 ##########

-This rule checks the signal type is lowercase.
+This rule checks the signal type has proper case.

+Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**